uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 # Image Representation

+**We recommend completing lesson 1 of the Binary Numbers unit before beginning this unit.**

 Computers today use digits to represent information - that's why they're called digital systems.
 But we use computers to store, display, and manipulate many different types of data, not just digits.

-This unit will include some discussions about, and use of, binary so we recommend completing lesson 1 of the Binary Numbers unit before beginning this unit.

 ## Digital Technologies | Data Representation

+All data on computers is stored using just 0's and 1's.

 {comment this image is currently too big for the page}

 {image file-path="img/topics/binary-picture-showing-bits.png" alt="If we look closely at an image on a computer screen we can see it is made up of a grid of tiny dots called pixels.
 The colour of each of these is stored inside a computer using binary."}

+{comment Could include Algorithms as well because of RLE/encoding Algorithms}

 ## Vocabulary Explained

-**Pixel**
+### Pixel

+Pixel is short for "picture element"...

 ## Real world implications

+Screen resolutions, file sizes, image quality, image processing time.